alimert2209/OOP_Project_BankMS/README.md

 ## Bank Management System

 ### It is a console application and MySQL is used as database in the project.
-### In some places, there are texts printed on the screen for entertainment purposes.
+### In some places, there are texts printed on the console for entertainment purposes.